teng-1206/PHP-System/ReadMe.md

 <!-- - [ ] Add a column for image -->

 <!-- - [ ] Add a column for files (Storing invoice : PDF / Image) -->

+- [ ] Block the user interface while loading to prevent interactions.

 - [ ] Change the status to be displayed as a label design.